Analysis: 5 things to watch in the S.C. primary: A must-win for Biden

 Will Joe Biden win or go home?

 On the ropes after losing Iowa, New Hampshire and Nevada, Biden desperately needs South Carolina to rescue his campaign.
-Palmetto State demographics suit him so well that anything less than a decisive victory here means he’ll have trouble convincing donors to pump more money into his campaign.
+The state's demographics suit him so well that anything less than a decisive victory here means he’ll have trouble convincing donors to pump more money into his campaign.

-If the polls are right, the former vice president is well-positioned to win after a debate performance Tuesday that hit the right notes and a well-timed endorsement the following day from Rep. Jim Clyburn, D-S.C., an African American lawmaker who’s revered in this state.
-But the size of Biden’s lead over Sanders varies dramatically in polls, from a 4-point edge in polls by NBC News/Marist and the Post and Courier, to a 20-point lead in a Monmouth survey.
+If the polls are right, the former vice president is well positioned to win after a debate performance Tuesday that hit the right notes and a well-timed endorsement the following day from Rep. Jim Clyburn, an African American lawmaker who’s revered in this state.
+But the size of Biden’s lead over Sanders varies drastically in polls, from 4 points in polls by NBC News/Marist and The Post and Courier, to 20 points in a Monmouth survey.

 Keep an eye on the magnitude of his victory — a narrow win won’t put the doubts about his campaign to rest, but a double-digit rout will signal to voters that he’s back in it.